 Peel Hunt’s financial advisory services include approaching the selling company for negotiation, networking with other advisory firms to source opportunities, and performing other business transactions on the client’s behalf.

 10. Goldman Sachs

-Goldman Sachs was founded in 1869 in New York as a financial advisory private company.
-Most firms work with the Goldman Sachs advisory firm due to a long history of business and unprecedented levels of resilience during the recent financial crises.
+Goldman Sachs, founded in 1869 in New York as a small business buying and selling promissory notes in Lower Manhattan, has become one of the largest M&A advisory firms today.
+Most firms work with the Goldman Sachs advisory firm due to its long history of business and unprecedented levels of resilience during the recent financial crises.